rcsb/symmetry/symmetry-tools/docs/CeSymm.md

 # Accepts PDB IDs ("4hhb"), SCOP identifiers ("d4hhba_"), or ranges ("4hhb.A","4hhb.A_1-141")
 # Lines beginning with '#' are ignored.
 runCESymm.sh --input=queries.txt --xml=output.xml

-# Alignments can be output as two-model PDB files.
-# The --pdb option can take a directory
-#runCESymm.sh --input=queries.txt --pdb=.
-# It can also take a format string, where "%s" gets substituted for the structure name.
-runCESymm.sh --input=queries.txt --pdb=%s.cesymm.pdb
 ```